OdooNodrizaTech/tools/odoo_gdpr/README.rst

-Añade el campo Not allow marketing mails a los res.partner
+Add "Not allow marketing mails" field in res_partner